yhauxell/open-cookie-consent-banner/docs/SEO.md

 # SEO Optimization Guide

-This document outlines the SEO optimizations implemented for the Cookie Consent Banner project.
+This document outlines the SEO optimizations implemented for the Open Cookie Consent Banner project.

 ## Implemented SEO Features